JGCRI/eiamod/data-raw/README.md

 Electricity and temperature data are processed using the raw data in `temperature_by_agg_region.csv.gz` and `load_by_agg_region.csv.gz`, both of which are produced by the `eiafcst` python package.
-These data are read in and saved as package data.
+These data are read in and saved as package data by the code in `temp_elec.R`.

+The code in `residual_load.R` fits a MARS model for load from temperature and subtracts the predictions from the actual load to produce a residual load.
+This program makes use of the `region_hourly` dataset, so that data must be produced and the `eiamod` package rebuilt before this code can be run.